pwdonh/triplets/README.md

 conda env create -f environment.yml
 ```

+which should take less than five minutes.
 You can then install the package with
 ```
 pip install .
 ```